INET-RC/GeoMX/README.md

 ## Introduction
+GeoMX is an optimized distributed machine learning system that operates across multiple geographically dispersed data centers.
+Built upon the [MXNET](https://github.com/apache/mxnet) framework, GeoMX integrates several sophisticated optimization techniques to enhance its training efficiency.
+These strategic enhancements result in a significant performance boost compared to the original MXNET system, offering 20x acceleration under identical network bandwidth conditions.
+This superior efficiency propels GeoMX to the forefront of training systems used for geographically dispersed data centers, showcasing satisfying performance and effectiveness.

 GeoMX is a MXNet-based two-layer parameter server framework, aiming at integrating data knowledge that owned by multiple independent parties in a privacy-preserving way (i.e. no need to transfer raw data), by training a shared deep learning model collaboratively in a decentralized and distributed manner.